intelligentplant/codeless-hackathon-resource/resources/Challenge4-DataGuide.md

 | Function | Interp | Interpolated date, this means an approximated value is derived for the specified interval. |
 | Interval | 1h | 1 hour |

+4. **Load data**<br />Hit apply, tick the checkbox next to the function and hit *Load* to start working on the data in Power BI.<br />

+> NOTE: This connects to the source historian on site to retrieve data :fire:.
+If you used *relative* timestamps in your data query this means your result data set will always be up to date.

 ## How to get data in Power Automate :zap: